whatwg/streams/README.md

 ### Other APIs on Writable Streams

-Besides the constructor pattern, the `write(data)`/`wait()`/`state` primitives for writing, and the `close()` primitive for closing the underlying sink, a writable stream provides two more APIs: `closed` and `dispose(reason)`.
+Besides the constructor pattern, the `write(data)`/`wait()`/`state` primitives for writing, and the `close()` primitive for closing the underlying sink, a writable stream provides two more APIs: `closed` and `abort(reason)`.

 `closed` is simply a convenience API: it's a promise that becomes fulfilled when the stream has been successfully closed (`state` of `"closed"`), or becomes rejected if some error occurs while starting, writing to, or closing the stream (`state` of `"errored"`).

-The `dispose` API allows users to communicate a *forceful closes* of the stream; this could be useful, for example, to stop a file upload if the user clicks "Cancel."
-Disposing a stream will clear any queued writes (and close operations), and then call the `dispose` constructor parameter immediately.
-By default the `dispose` constructor parameter will simply do whatever the user passed in for the `close` constructor parameter, but by passing a customized function, the creator of the stream can react to forceful closes differently than normal ones.
-For example, we might extend our above file stream with a `dispose` parameter that deletes the file if it was newly created by this write operation:
+The `abort` API allows users to communicate a *forceful closes* of the stream; this could be useful, for example, to stop a file upload if the user clicks "Cancel."
+Aborting a stream will clear any queued writes (and close operations), and then call the `abort` constructor parameter immediately.
+By default the `abort` constructor parameter will simply do whatever the user passed in for the `close` constructor parameter, but by passing a customized function, the creator of the stream can react to forceful closes differently than normal ones.
+For example, we might extend our above file stream with a `abort` parameter that deletes the file if it was newly created by this write operation:

 ```
 return new WritableStream({
     start() { /* as before */ },
     write(data, done, error) { /* as before */ },
     close() { /* as before */ },
-    dispose() {
+    abort() {
         if (fileHandle.isNew) {
             deleteFileHandle(fileHandle, err => {
                 if (err) {